shahedltd/Calculator/README.md

-# calendar---2025
+# calculator---
-Create a calendar of 2025 with python!
+Create a calculator with python!